-Many insurance companies offer the same policies for their clients, term, universal, variable universal, survivorship, and possibly even high risk life insurance policies.
+Many insurance companies offer the same policies for their clients, term, universal, variable universal, survivorship, and possibly even high risk life insurance.

 Benefits and rates will vary from company to company, but in a market with what could almost be cut and paste services shared among competitors it’s nice to find that SBLI (Savings Bank Life Insurance Co.) has a different stance on policies and insurance than most.

 With the majority of their business being term life insurance policies, and the rest coming from annuity investors, it’s safe to say that SBLI knows what they’re doing and does it well.
-You can obtain a quote from them on how much is life insurance for you and your specific needs and health at the time to see if it will be the best decision for you.
-As always, we recommend getting quotes from multiple companies such as Americo Life Insurance or Fidelity Life Insurance, before you make your final decision!
+You can obtain a quote from them on how much is life insurance for your needs and health at the time to see if it will be the best decision for you.
+As always, we recommend getting quotes from multiple companies like Americo Life Insurance or Fidelity Life Insurance.

 Is SBLI Still a Leader in the Insurance Space?